lerotsy/react-stock-app/README.md

 # Stock Portfolio Management App - Frontend

-This is the frontend portion of a stock portfolio management application designed to provide users with a seamless experience for managing their stock investments.
-It offers a streamlined interface for users to interact with their portfolio, observe market trends, and execute trades.
+This is the frontend portion of a stock portfolio management application.
+It provides an interface for users to interact with their portfolio, view market trends, and execute trades.
+Currently, the data presented is simulated and hardcoded for demonstration purposes.
+The backend API, responsible for actual data processing and storage, is planned to be developed and maintained in a separate repository at a later stage.

 ## Features